 National Heritage Areas (NHA) IUCN category III Description and purpose Areas of outstanding natural or cultural significance with high level of protection.
 Features could include geological features (caves, cliffs, volcanoes), natural features such as an unusual reef or forest, tambu sites or places of special historic significance.
 Permitted uses A range of sustainable non-extractive activities can be undertaken, but the only agriculture or resource extraction should be relatively minor hunting, fishing and collecting by customary landowners and communities for their own use and subject to the conservation agreement.
-Management and governance Criteria for selection National Heritage Areas can be relatively small and focus on one or more prominent natural or cultural features.
+Management and governance National Heritage Areas (NHA) will be gazetted under National legislation.
+They may be managed by CEPA or customary landowners and communities, or contracted to another body e.g. an NGO Criteria for selection National Heritage Areas can be relatively small and focus on one or more prominent natural or cultural features.

 Special Management Area (SMA) IUCN category IV Description and purpose Special Management Areas (SMA) aim to protect particular plant or animal species or habitats and management reflects this priority.
 Critically Endangered and Endangered taxa are priorities of SMAs.
 Many of these areas will need regular, active interventions to address the requirements of particular species or to maintain habitats and biodiversity.
 They could be used for introductions or translocations of endangered species.
-Permitted uses uses A wide range of sustainable uses might be permitted as long as they contribute to the survival of the species or habitat for which the area was declared.
-Management and governance Criteria for selection SMAs should be large in size containing Critically Endangered and/ or Endangered taxa.
+Permitted uses A wide range of sustainable uses might be permitted as long as they contribute to the survival of the species or habitat for which the area was declared.
+Management and governance Special Management Areas will be gazetted under National legislation.
+Management must comprise customary landowners and communities, NGOs or CBOs and overseen by CEPA.
+Criteria for selection SMAs should be large in size containing Critically Endangered and/ or Endangered taxa.
 Areas of SMAs may need habitat restoration.
 It is important that research, on many levels (biodiversity, climate change, culture etc.) is undertaken to maintain present biodiversity and culture and to replenish what has been lost.